microsoft/TypeScript-Handbook/pages/Modules.md

 Just as "exporting near the top-level" reduces friction on your module's consumers, so does introducing a default export.
 If a module's primary purpose is to house one specific export, then you should consider exporting it as a default export.
-This makes both importing and actually using the import a little easier.
+This makes importing easier as well as actually using the import.
 For example:

 #### MyClass.ts